History of Hamanassett Bed & Breakfast

-Hamanassett has always been renown for its hospitality and gracious elegance.
+Hamanassett has always been renowned for its hospitality and gracious elegance.
 At the turn of the century, it was headquarters for the Lima Hunt, a world-recognized private fox hunting organization.
 People came from far and wide, but mostly from England, to have a week or two of fox hunting.

 Hamanasset was made into a year-round home for the Dohans about 1900.
 Up until then, it had been only a summer retreat from Philadelphia’s heat.
 It is difficult to imagine how it must have been: no heat except fireplaces; no electricity (some of the original gas-jet lighting fixtures are extant); no plumbing; water hauled from a springhouse.
 Still, Hamanassett, at the turn of the 20th century and for some years thereafter, was known as one of the great private showpieces of the Valley.